Kavita-Yadav/Learning-BigData/README.md

 | War | 17 |
 | Western | 18 |

-         - u.user   -- Demographic information about the users; this is a tab separated list of users daya fields:
+         - u.user   -- Demographic information about the users;
+                       this is a tab separated list of users data fields:

 | Column Index | Column Name | Description |
 | --- | --- | --- |